 east-west axis was once thought by Lockyner to be orientated westerly towards

 the setting Sun on the Midwinter solstice.
-The research of Gerald Hawkins
+The research of Gerald Hawkins suggested

-built into Karnaks fabric.
+into Karnaks fabric.

 The foundation ritual of the Temple bears this out, and strongly suggests that stellar alignments exist throughout Ipet-Sut..
 These rituals involved the marking out of the temple boundaries, by the king or his high priests accompanied by spells, and the chanting of sacred prayers.
 We know that the ceremony was carried out at night under the stars, and the constellations of Ursa Major, Orion and the new Moon were used in the setting out procedures.
 We have noted that Karnak's lineage is perhaps most ancient, the high probability of an archaic shrine, and the tantalising remnants of the Old Kingdom temple. || (retrieved 3 March, 08)